Curriculum Overview

 The curriculum at Abbey Grange Academy is designed to give all learners the knowledge, skills and cultural capital they need to succeed in life.
 It is ambitious and broad.

-Key Stage Three ensures comprehensive coverage of the National Curriculum, Key Stage 4 pathways allow students to pursue the EBACC or develop their interests in a wide range of subjects.
+Our Key Stage Three both meets and exceeds National Curriculum expectations and Key Stage 4 pathways allow students to pursue the EBACC or develop their interests in a wide range of subjects.
 As a Church of England Academy, all of our students routinely undertake a Religious Studies qualification at KS4.
 At Key Stage 5 a suite of over 25 Level 3 (A Level or Applied) subjects are available in our Sixth Form.
-At every transition point students are guided and supported to aspire high and strive for excellence.
+As students move through school and into a new key stage they are guided and supported to aspire high and strive for excellence.

 Our curriculum is designed and sequenced to successfully develop the knowledge and skills that students will apply with increasing fluency and independence.
 Our ABBEY character, alongside a focus on oracy and reading is integral to our curriculum.

-We are a talk rich school.
-We support our students to learn through talk and are relentless in our development of oracy skills with our students in order that they may have agency in their lives, have a genuine “seat at the table” and be courageous advocates for themselves and others.
+We are a talk-rich school.
+We support our students to learn through talk and are relentless in development of their oracy skills in order that they may have agency in their lives and be courageous advocates for themselves and others.

 Through high expectations and expert teaching, students from all backgrounds and starting points will be able to achieve.
 Our ABBEY Character programme (which includes the PSHE statutory curriculum) and enrichment programme as well as access to a wide variety of extra-curricular activities ensures a genuinely holistic experience for all students, with access to enriching activities and the development of skills that will help them to succeed in further education and employment.
 We are responsive to the needs of our students and work with them, and listen to them in order to regularly reflect upon and shape our offer.